 Thermal imaging can provide validation for plastic joining via vibration, ultrasonics, hotplate, hot air/cold stake, infrared, or laser welding.
 The plastic joining process can be automatically monitored for quality assurance of each part as well as to monitor the condition of your processes components.

-Spot and linear welds can be inspected in real time by FLIR Automation thermal cameras.
+Spot and linear welds can be inspected in real time by Teledyne FLIR Automation thermal cameras.
 This can validate the temperature before, during and after each weld, ensuring the integrity of every seal.
 This will provide you the confidence of knowing your process is under control and each piece fits your standards.

 GLUE BEAD VERIFICATION

 Clear or black glue applied to a black background is very difficult for a visible light camera to see and measure.
-FLIR Automation thermal cameras, however, can easily determine whether the glue bead has been applied properly, has gaps, and even if it is within the allowable temperature limits.
+Teledyne FLIR Automation thermal cameras, however, can easily determine whether the glue bead has been applied properly, has gaps, and even if it is within the allowable temperature limits.

 In the food industry, it is essential to carefully control the temperature and shape of perishable goods throughout production, transportation, storage and sale.
 Food processors need tools that automate crucial operations in a way that helps minimize human error while holding down cost.
-With FLIR thermal imaging cameras, we can monitor this process.
+With Teledyne FLIR thermal imaging cameras, we can monitor this process.